As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Vibratory Rock Tumblers: How They Work & Which One Is Best?

 You can use a rotary tumbler and then a vibratory tumbler to tumble-polish rocks.
 This way, you can also finish tumbling your rocks much faster.

 To use this technique, you have to start with the rotary tumbler.
 Leave your specimens in the tumbler for up to three weeks with a coarse grit; this step ensures that your samples are rounded.

-Now you are done with the rotary tumbler, which will follow in the usual three-step process with your vibratory tumbler.
+Now you are done with the rotary tumbler, which will follow the usual three-step process with your vibratory tumbler.
 This will produce rounded rocks two weeks faster than you would obtain with a rotary tumbler alone.